LocalJoost/LocalJoost.github.io/_posts/2021-05-12-Upgrading-reading-and-positioning-QR-codes-with-HoloLens-2-to-Unity-2020-+-OpenXR-plugin.markdown

 At the moment this is 2020.3.7, so you might have to install a new version first - or just use the 2020.3 version you have available.
 I have currently 11 different Unity versions on my development PC - welcome to the wonderful world of XR development with Unity ;)

-If you open the the project with the a Unity 2020.3 LTS version you will be greeted by this.
+If you open the project with the a Unity 2020.3 LTS version you will be greeted by this.

 ![](/assets/2021-05-12-Upgrading-reading-and-positioning-QR-codes-with-HoloLens-2-to-Unity-2020-+-OpenXR-plugin/ignore.png)